alinex/bash-lib/doc/function/is.md

 ### Description

-This validation is possible using the `check` and [`is`](is.md) function.
-- `check` should be used for sanitize because it will output the value
-- [`is`](is.md) should be used for checking only validity or stop processing on problem because no value is output

 Every parameter should be checked to prevent failure later in the code.
 For such checks you run it with the `--die` option to stop processing if wrong.
-But you can also use it in the program flow without that and use it's return status to check if it 0=ok or 1=failed.
+But you can also use it in the program flow without that and use it's return status to check if it is 0=ok or 1=failed.

 Because the values may start with an dash you should always put it at the end after '--' to prevent parsing it as option.